 Those detoxing from CNS depressants start experiencing withdrawal symptoms 12 to 24 hours after their last dose.
 These symptoms peak within 24 to 72 hours.
 Finally, side effects gradually begin to fade after this period.
 Moreover, it is not uncommon for those detoxing from benzodiazepines to continue experiencing symptoms for up to 14 days.

-Medication-assisted treatment (MAT) reduce the severity of withdrawal symptoms.
+Medication-assisted treatment (MAT) reduces the severity of withdrawal symptoms.
 It also helps in preventing dangerous and potentially fatal reactions.
 It also prevents relapse as those participating in MAT have reduced cravings.

 Medications commonly administered during prescription drug detox include: